neuecc/LightNode/README.md

 Receive(or Send) byte[]
 ---
 LightNode isn't allow byte[] argument.
-If you want to send byte that use Base64 string instead of byte[].
+If you want to receive byte[] that use Base64 string instead of byte[].
 But you needs to avoid Base64, you can take raw stream from `Environment`.

 ```csharp
 [Post, IgnoreClientGenerate]